-Marine Conservation Research International is a unique not-for-profit organisation based in the UK conducting practical conservation focused projects internationally on threatened whales and dolphins and their habitats.
+Marine Conservation Research International is a unique not-for-profit organisation conducting practical conservation projects on threatened marine wildlife and habitats, and investigating human impacts including from marine debris, underwater noise and disturbance.
 R/V Song of the Whale is the team’s purpose built sailing research vessel.

 Mediterranean Cruise report and new video